 The District was formed in 1948 as County Sanitation District No. 4 of Santa Clara County under the provisions of the California County Sanitation District Act.
 In 1988 the District changed its name to West Valley Sanitation District of Santa Clara County, to reflect its geographical service area.

-- The pipeline collection system maintained and operated by the District consists of 415 miles of main and trunk sewers and 187 miles of sewer laterals, for a total of 602 miles of sewer lines.
+- The wastewater collection system maintained and operated by the District consists of approximately 600 miles of sanitary sewers (415 miles of force main, branch, main, and trunk sewers; and 185 miles of lower sewer laterals), including three pump stations.

-- The District provides sewer maintenance, repair, and rehabilitation throughout the entire system.
+- The District provides sanitary sewer maintenance, repair, and rehabilitation throughout the entire system.